rihp/shark-attacks/README.md

 ## 🦈️ Main Hypothesis

-- The 5 species with the most registered attacks have a higher *fatalities/survivals ratio* when these attacks are 'PROVOKED' by the victims.
+- **The 5 species with the most registered attacks have a higher *fatalities/survivals ratio* when these attacks are 'PROVOKED' by the victims.**

+### Other possible hypothesis to consider:

 - The 5 species with the most registered attacks have a similar *fatalities/survivals ratio*